White Bolivians: Others

 The Greeks and their descendants are about 4100, the other European descendants not counting immigrants (such as Americans, British and Jews) make about 10,000.

 The descendants of Arabs number about 70,000 and form more than 2,500 families with 600 different surnames.

 Surveys

 According to the World statesmen in 2001, white Bolivians represent 10% of the total and of these 3% correspond to German descendants.

 According to Universia in 2013, whites in Bolivia represent 22%, as well as the indigenous population.

 A 2014 survey by Ipsos, 3 percent of people questioned said they were white.

 Geographic distribution

 Geographically, Bolivia's white and mestizo population tends to be concentrated in the eastern lowlands of the country (such as Santa Cruz) and in Tarija, which would be the "Media Luna" region.
-White and mestizo Bolivians in this region are relatively wealthier compared to the Andean region, where they are poorer and predominantly indigenous in Bolivia.
-Meanwhile, in the altiplano and valley ecoregions, whites disproportionately make up the upper and upper-middle classes, especially in the cities of La Paz, Cochabamba, and Sucre.
+Historically, white and mestizo Bolivians in this region have been relatively wealthier compared to the Andean region, where they have been poorer and predominantly indigenous in Bolivia.
+Meanwhile, in the altiplano and valley ecoregions, whites have disproportionately made up the upper and upper-middle classes, especially in the cities of La Paz, Cochabamba, and Sucre.